-Dear Hubby; You are the love of my life, a good man and a wonderful dad, but I’m sorry to tell you there have been times when I’ve wanted to punch you right in the face.
+Dear Hubby; You are the love of my life, a good man and a wonderful dad.
+So I’m sorry to tell you there have been times when I’ve wanted to punch you right in the face.

 I’m writing you this letter because I feel it’s time I spoke to you about it.
 I no longer want to step around the sleep elephant in the room.
 We are better than this!